-My experiences come from years inside the John Birch Society, the radical anti-government movement of the 1960s, My parents were the first two members in Chicago and my father served in national leadership of the society for over thirty years.
+In 1959, my parents found their lifelong crusade inside the Birch Society, one of the most radical, anti-government organizations in US history.
+My parents were the first two members in Chicago and my father served in national leadership of the society for over thirty years.
 Our home in Chicago was “Birch Central,” giving me the opportunity to see and hear the plans of the Society’s leaders first hand.

 At age 13, I became a member of the society and at age 15 I was part of a LIFE magazine photo of Birchers; a photo that has become an iconic image of right-wing extremists.

-For fifteen years, I embraced my parents’ views, helped with scores of Birch projects and defended my parents and the society.
-Gradually, I came to doubt the John Birch ideology.
-When I finally repudiated the radical Birch ideology, my parents called me a traitor to God and country.
+For years, I embraced my parents’ views, helped with scores of right-wing projects, and defended my parents and the John Birch Society.
+Gradually, I came to doubt the Birch ideology.
+When I finally repudiated the society and its radical beliefs, my parents called me a traitor to God and country.
 The rift between us never healed.

-For many years, I believed — like most Americans — that the radical ideas of the John Birch Society would never gain mainstream acceptance.
-Then the Tea Party emerged and the Republican Party took a hard right turn, and I recognized the new shift for what it is: the rebirth of the John Birch Society in a 21st century framework.
+After the John Birch Society was repudiated by Republicans and Democrats alike, I told myself that the radical ideas of the John Birch Society would never gain mainstream acceptance.
+Then the Tea Party emerged and the Republican Party took a hard right turn.
+I recognized the new shift for what it was: the rebirth of the John Birch Society in a 21st century framework.
+I decided to share my story and help shed light on the dangers of extremists.

 - Slash the federal government and privatize as many functions as possible

-- Block grant money to the states for poverty programs without any federal oversight or regulation
+- Block grant money to the states for poverty programs (Medicaid) with little federal oversight or regulation

-- End regulations of the environment and deny the findings of Climate Science
+- End regulation of the environment and deny the findings of Climate Science

 - Restrict women’s reproductive choices including abortion and family planning services